Outdoor Fun - whatever the weather!

 They will have access to different experiences such as splashing in muddy puddles, making snow angels, crunching through fallen leaves, looking at how frost clings to natural items and so much more.

 Being outside is also good for positive mental health for both children and adults alike – active play builds healthy bodies and healthy minds.

-Are the Better Place Team equipped for all weather?
+Is the Better Place team equipped for all weather?
 What do you have at every event?

 We provide wellies of different sizes for children and toddlers, as well as fleeces and raincoats to loan out during the activity.
 We also have a selection of adult sized clothing, which were donated by Rohan Gift Your Gear Scheme.
 Parents can use them to stop them from getting cold, so they can focus on having fun and playing outside with their child.
 We also have gazebos to protect us from really heavy rain, large tarpaulin to sit on, and we organise our activities so that the weather can’t stop us having fun!